enkidevs/curriculum/javascript/react/common-mistakes-in-react/dependency-array-for-useeffect.md

 }
 ```

-Now, React checks if the current value of name is different from the previous value of name, and only re-renders if that is true.
+Now, React will only re-runs the hook function if the current value of `name` is different from its previous value.

 Let's take a look at another example: